Who needs car registration in Queensland?

 For further guidance on transferring your car’s registration or changing the registration when moving to Queensland or interstate, contact the Queensland Government Department of Transport and Main Roads.

-If you are moving, also remember to update your details with your car insurance provider, or consider your options for insuring your vehicle within your new state.
+If you are moving, also remember to update your details with your car insurance provider, or consider your options for insuring your vehicle in your new state or territory.

 If you’re considering car insurance policies, the comparison table below displays some of the policies currently available on Canstar’s database for a 30-39 year old male seeking comprehensive cover in NSW without cover for an extra driver under 25.
 Please note the table is sorted by Star Rating (highest to lowest) followed by provider name (alphabetical) and features links direct to the providers’ websites.
 Use Canstar’s car insurance comparison selector to view a wider range of policies.